maurges/every-rust-gui-library/notes.md

 This tracker thing is nice, but now I have a warning about reset not used.
 Also I don't understand when do I need to use a getter versus just getting the field value.

+Oh right, it was warning for reset because I do need to call it, otherwise the old changes are tracked again.
+Um, this has very narrow use cases.
+Would be good to just use fucking properties and signals and slots, not all this bullshit.
+Like, with macros it's almost that, except I need to send handle signals first.